×

 If you are thinking about moving to Andros Island, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Andros Island can vary greatly depending on the location and size of the property.
 For a modest home, prices can start in the low hundreds of thousands of dollars.
 However, for larger, luxury homes or beachfront properties, prices can easily reach into the millions.
-It's also worth noting that the cost of living on Andros Island is generally lower than in more populated areas of the Bahamas, such as Nassau," remarked one expat living in Andros Island, Bahamas.
+It's also worth noting that the cost of living on Andros Island is generally lower than in more populated areas of the Bahamas, such as Nassau," said one expat who made the move to Andros Island.

 What should I bring when moving to Andros Island?